 Skip to content

-You may already be involved with school-based groups or groups like Scouts, or Guides.
-Most organisations listed in this section are national ones but they should be able to tell you if they know of anything local to you.
+Most organisations in this section are national ones but they should be able to tell you if they know of anything local to you.

-November 2023: A member of our Families’ WhatsApp Group recommended looking at the Everybodymoves.org.uk website.
+November 2023: have a look at the Everybodymoves.org.uk website.
 This is a fresh campaign to connect disabled people with more opportunities to get active than ever before.
 You can register to see what’s on.

-If there is something you would like to join locally but you can see there might be an access issue, talk to your parents, teachers or the organisers to get this sorted.
+If you would like to join something locally but you can see there might be an access issue, talk to your parents, teachers or the organisers to get this sorted.
 SMA UK is always willing to talk through options and write support letters as well.

-Watch "Unleashing the Potential of Sport" from our Living with SMA podcast, featuring three adults who have SMA – Cath, Luis and Jack – sharing their personal stories and insights, and discussing the many ways in which sport can help us achieve our goals, overcome obstacles, and live our best lives:
+In "Unleashing the Potential of Sport" Cath, Luis and Jack discuss the many ways in which sport can help us achieve our goals, overcome obstacles, and live our best lives:

 Recorded: February 2023

-Cinema Trips can be much cheaper with a CEA Card (Cinema Exhibitors’ Association Card).
-This works nationally entitling anyone age 8 years and over to one free ticket for a person accompanying them.
+The CEA Card (Cinema Exhibitors’ Association Card) works nationally.
+It entitles anyone age 8 years and over to one free ticket for whoever is going with them.
 To apply, you need to be receiving Disability Living Allowance (DLA) or Personal Independence Payment (PIP).
-The card currently costs £6.00 a year.
+It currently costs £6.00 a year.

-If you’re finding it’s not so easy to play, you may need some adaptations, for example a ‘light touch’ mouse.
+If you are finding it difficult to play, you may need some adaptations, for example a ‘light touch’ mouse.

 See also: Assistive Technology on this page.

-British Disabled Angling Association – information on accessible fishing.
+British Disabled Angling Association has information on accessible fishing.

-Aerobility – a charity offering disabled people the opportunity to fly a plane – as long as you’re certified medically as fit to fly.
+Aerobility – a charity offering disabled people the opportunity to fly a plane – as long as you are certified medically as fit to fly.

 Freedom in the Air – organises regular flying days for young people.